-When Companion creative are included directly in the Wrapper response, conflict may occur.
+When creative elements, such as Companion creative or click-throughs, are included directly in the Wrapper response, conflict may occur.
 In a VAST ad, whether served with multiple Wrappers or in one Inline response, all creative offered is intended to be part of the same creative concept, and the media player should attempt to display all creative presented in the response (or in a chain of responses).
-However, when conflict occurs, the media player should favor creative offered closest to the InLine response.
+However, when a conflict occurs, the media player should favor creative elements offered closest to the InLine response.